iluvjava/C-DataStructures/README.md

       immutability of the object.
 A static method is added for merging of the tree instead.
 	  - The merging process is a communtative operation, which means that a.Merge(b) == b.merge(a), it creates a reference to the new tree too.
+- ### Expand
+  - Remove the hat of the Htree (Root of Btree), and add all its children in order into an array, thi method will be used for remove min of the heap.
+  - The rank of the tree is equaled to its index in the returned array.
+  - **Null is returned if the given tree is Rank 0**
+  - Tranversing down the left side of the tree, adding the traversing node as the hat of the new tree and adding the reference to the right of the node as the root of the new HTree.

 - ### Test Cases
 ### The Node